bharat-agrawal-05/Google-lens-pro-max/README.md

 - Providing results in a structured format (**CSV**) for easy analysis and further processing.

 The solution enhances search efficiency by bridging the gap between visual inputs and textual queries, allowing for more context-aware and specific search results that align closely with the user's needs.

+## More info about our struggles

+We used BLIP model, as it was light and was doing the job sufficiently, We also wanted to use LLaVA and LLaMa-vision models but they were pretty huge ;(.